hyperledger/iroha-2-docs/src/guide/advanced/running-iroha-on-bare-metal.md

 For this chapter, we assume you have learned about [configuration and management](./../configure/intro.md) in Iroha 2.
-Here we offer you instructions for running Iroha on bare metal without going into details about various configuration options available to you.
+Here we offer you instructions to run Iroha on bare metal without going into details about various configuration options available.

 You can always check
 [sample configuration files](./../configure/sample-configuration.md) for